-- 1. Under the Tools dropdown menu, select "Buffer wizard". - 2.
-In the Buffer Wizard window, under "The features of a layer" select your participant locations layer and click on Next - 3.
-Click "At a specified distance" and enter XX (your desired distance) - 4.
-After "Distance units are:" select meters - 5.
-Click Next - 6.
-After "Dissolve barriers between" select No - 7.
-Give the layer a name and save as a new layer - 8.
-Click Finish
+- Under the Tools dropdown menu, select Buffer Wizard.
+In the Buffer Wizard window, under features of a layer, select your Participant Locations Layer and click on Next. - 3.
+Click At a specified distance and enter XX (your desired distance). - 4.
+After Distance units are, select meters. - 5.
+Click Next. - 6.
+After Dissolve barriers between, select No. - 7.
+Give the layer a name and save as a new layer. - 8.
+Click Finish.